vikas10/Django-Python-Demo/Question-Answer-Website/backend_api_documentation.md

 -   mweb: When the API is called from Mobile browser
 -   android: When the API is called from Android App
 -   ios: When the API is called from IOS App

-Versioning:
-We will be utilising the URL based Versioning i.e we will use the version number in the URL.

 In our system we will be having either:

 Loggedin-Platform-Header = Loggedin-Header + Platform-Header